Good morning, and thanks for visiting Midnightdrummer.com.

-Even if a drum kit isn't available at the beginning, every drummer should buy the following essential items to being able to practice at least basic hand and finger techniques. at home.
+Even if a drum kit isn't available at the beginning, every drummer should buy the following essential items for being able to practice at least basic hand and finger techniques at home.

 Talent is another variable which determines if you perceive drumming as hard, easy or anything in between.